spring-projects/spring-integration-samples/basic/http/README.md

 ### Client

-#### Command Line Using Maven
+#### Command Line Using Gradle

-In order to run the **client** using Maven, execute:
+In order to run the **client** using Gradle, execute:

-    $ mvn clean package exec:java
+    $ gradlew :http:run

-This will package the application and run it using the [Exec Maven Plugin](http://mojo.codehaus.org/exec-maven-plugin/)
+This will package the application and run it using the [Gradle Application Plugin](http://www.gradle.org/docs/current/userguide/application_plugin.html)

 #### Using an IDE such as SpringSource Tool Suite™ (STS)